jlmelville/uwot/README.md

 For what I think seem like typical values of `b` (between `0.7` and `0.9`) and the squared distance (`0`-`1000`), I found the maximum relative error was about `0.06`.
 However, I haven't done much testing, beyond looking to see that the MNIST results are not obviously worsened.
-Optimization time was reduced to 24 seconds with this method, so it does show a worthwhile improvement if you are feeling brave.
+Results in the table above with `approx_pow = TRUE` do show a worthwhile improvement.

 I would welcome any further suggestions on improvements (particularly speeding up the optimization loop).
 However, it's certainly fast enough for my needs.

+## Memory Usage

+By the deeply unscientific method of me looking at how much memory the R session was taking up according to the Task Manager, processing MNIST with four threads saw the memory usage increase by nearly 1 GB at some points.
+There are some manual calls to `gc()` after some stages to avoid holding onto unused memory for longer than usual.
+The larger the value of `n_neighbors`, the more memory you can expect to take up (see, for example, the discussion of the `lvish` function below).

 ## Limitations